Personal and Health Related Resources

 We care about you as an employee of Oklahoma State University, so we have compiled these personal and health related resources that may be useful to you.

-ADVANCE OSU - The National Science Foundation created ADVANCE to increase the participation of women in the scientific and engineering workforce through the increased representation and advancement of women in academic science and engineering careers.
+The National Science Foundation created ADVANCE to increase the participation of women in the scientific and engineering workforce through the increased representation and advancement of women in academic science and engineering careers.
 In September 2008, OSU received a 3-year ADVANCE Partnerships for Adaptation, Implementation and Dissemination (P.A.I.D.)
 Award to accomplish these goals.
-Project efforts include work climate assessment, faculty development and mentoring, work/family policy initiatives, developing professional and social support networks and overall climate change.
+Project efforts include work climate assessment, faculty development and mentoring, work/family policy initiatives, developing professional and social support networks, and overall climate change.

-Family Medical Leave Policy and Process - The Family and Medical Leave Act of 1993 is a federal law designed to provide employees with up to 12 weeks of unpaid job-protected leave for qualified family and medical related reasons.
+The Family and Medical Leave Act of 1993 is a federal law designed to provide employees with up to 12 weeks of unpaid job-protected leave for qualified family and medical related reasons.
 To be eligible for leave under FMLA, the individual must have been employed by the University for 12 months or a total of 52 weeks (need not be consecutive) and have worked at least 1,250 hours during the 12-month period preceding the FMLA qualifying event.
-Federal regulations, OSU guidelines, a list of frequently asked questions and forms can be found at the site linked above.
+Federal regulations, OSU guidelines, a list of frequently asked questions, and forms can be found at the site linked above.

-Ombuds - The OSU Ombuds Office was established by the Office of the President to promote a supportive learning and working environment at OSU.
-The office serves as a resource for all members of the OSU community on the Stillwater, Tulsa and IT in Okmulgee campuses.
-Services are provided for faculty, students and staff, and offer a safe, CONFIDENTIAL place to talk about campus-related problems and concerns, between or among individuals and/or with organizations.
+The OSU Ombuds Office was established by the Office of the President to promote a supportive learning and working environment at OSU.
+The office serves as a resource for all members of the OSU community on the Stillwater, Tulsa and IT-Okmulgee campuses.
+Services are provided for faculty, staff, and students, and offer a safe, voluntary and confidential place to talk about campus-related problems and concerns, between or among individuals and/or with organizations.
 The Ombudsperson will listen carefully to any “visitor” to review issues; explore options to solve problems; make inquiries and referrals as appropriate; and/or facilitate a process that attempts to bring a mutually agreeable resolution to a dispute, conflict, or problem, in an impartial and informal manner.

-Spousal/Partner Hires - OSU is committed to assisting qualified candidates by exploring dual career hires for spouses/partners of prospective tenure-track or tenured faculty within the University community.
+OSU is committed to assisting qualified candidates by exploring dual career hires for spouses/partners of prospective tenure-track or tenured faculty within the University community.
 Such a commitment is viewed as a positive inducement for recruiting quality faculty to the University.
-While employment cannot be guaranteed, the Office of the Vice President for Academic Affairs will assist requesting deans in identifying open positions in other colleges that may be of interest to the spouse/partner and/or by directing the requesting deans to OSU Human Resources for information on available staff openings.
+While employment cannot be guaranteed, the Office of the Provost and Senior Vice President for Academic Affairs will assist deans in identifying open positions in other colleges that may be of interest to the spouse/partner and/or by directing deans to OSU Human Resources for information on available staff openings.